jasonjang1224/jasonjang1224.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Hello!
+Thank you for visiting this homepage.
 I am currently on my last year toward Bachelor's in Political Science & Diplomacy, Economics and Mathematics at Sungkyunkwan University.
 My advisor is Prof. Woocheol Choi at Department of Mathematics.

 I am mainly interested in control theory, specifically in Distributed control, Adaptive control and Optimal control.
 I am also interested in Optimization and Machine Learning problems.